Gala Porras-Kim: Precipitation for an Arid Landscape

 This exhibition is one in a series that also includes presentations at the Amant Foundation in Brooklyn, in collaboration with KADIST (November 20, 2021–March 17, 2022); Gasworks, London (January 27–March 27, 2022); and the Contemporary Art Museum St. Louis (March 25–July 24, 2022).
 Each venue presents a unique set of artworks that reconsiders the status of objects and their lives beyond collections.

-Radcliffe and the artist are grateful to the staff of the Peabody Museum of Archaeology and Ethnology for their partnership in the development of this exhibition.
+Harvard Radcliffe Institute and the artist are grateful to the staff of the Peabody Museum of Archaeology and Ethnology for their partnership in the development of this exhibition.

 Join us at 4 PM ET on February 7 for the Precipitation for an Arid Landscape opening discussion, when the artist Gala Porras-Kim will engage in a wide-ranging conversation with art historian Martha Buskirk.